Skip to main content

 Grants Quality Service Management Office (Grants QSMO) Marketplace

 The Grants QSMO seeks to transform grants management by empowering and enabling federal awarding agencies, applicants, and recipients with modern tools to efficiently and effectively deliver on the federal grants mission.
-The Marketplace is an online catalog of Grants QSMO-validated federal shared solutions/services that provide high quality, innovative, and trusted services.
-The Marketplace covers functions and activities across the grants management lifecycle, as aligned to the Federal Integrated Business Framework (FIBF) for Grants Management (GRM).
-The Marketplace also provides federal agency customers with detailed information about each solution/service to support and inform decisions regarding adoption of shared solutions/services, as well as information regarding mandatory federal solutions/services utilized in the grants management lifecycle.
-The Grants QSMO will continue to expand and mature the Marketplace over time to provide solution/service offerings that address the varying needs of all federal awarding agency customers.
+The Marketplace consists of Grants QSMO-validated federal shared solutions/services that provide high quality, innovative, and trusted services.
+The Marketplace covers functions and activities across the grants management lifecycle aligned to the Federal Integrated Business Framework (FIBF) for Grants Management (GRM).

 Legend